 The metals in this group are sampled via a $PM{10}$ filter based monitor.
-Only four of the six metals analyzed for were detected in at least 90% of the samples taken.
-However, since all six of the listed metals are MQO Core Analytes, all metals concentrations are considered in this section.
-The correlation coefficients of these four compounds with the two different particulate classes are shown in Table 16.
-Manganese concentrations correlated well with the $PM{10}$ concentrations, having an r-value of 0.856.
+Since metals sampling began, only two of the eleven metals analyzed for have been consistently detected in at least 90% of the samples taken .
+Lead has been detected in nine of eleven years, and manganese in ten of eleven years.
+The remaining metals have been detected in less than half the years they were sampled.
+Along with lead and manganese, four of the remaining nine metals sampled for are listed as MQO Core Analytes.
+All six of the MQO core analyte metals concentrations are considered in this section.
+The correlation coefficients for these six compounds with the two different particulate classes are shown in Table 16.
+Manganese concentrations correlated well with the $PM{10}$ concentrations, having an r-value of 0.86.
 There were no significant correlations between any of the metals compounds and the $PM{2.5}$ concentrations.
 This suggests that select metals may be coming from geologic crustal, rather than combustion or secondary formation, sources.
-It is odd that the nickel concentrations exhibit such a strong negative correlation with both $PM{10}$ and $PM{2.5}$ concentrations.
+It is odd that the nickel concentrations are the only compound to exhibit a negative correlation with both $PM{10}$ and $PM{2.5}$ concentrations.
 Nickel sources include various metal alloys, electroplating, motor vehicle exhaust, and geologic crustal material.
-A graph of the $PM{10}$ and manganese concentrations is seen in Figure 59.
+A graph of the $PM{10}$ and manganese concentrations is seen in Figure 58.